PBScaler: A Bottleneck-aware Autoscaling Framework for Microservice-based Applications: System Design

 \subsubsection{Bottleneck Localization}

 Because of the complex interactions in a microservice application \cite{zhou2019latent}, not every abnormal microservice needs to be scaled up.
 For example, Fig. \ref{fig:abnomal_propagate} illustrates how the performance degradation of a bottleneck microservice (e.g., \textit{Product}) can propagate to its upstream microservices (e.g., \textit{Recommend}, \textit{Frontend}, and \textit{Checkout}) along the invocation chains, even if the upstream microservices are not overloaded.
 Therefore, only the bottleneck microservice must be scaled up while the other abnormal microservices are merely implicated.
 To pinpoint the bottleneck microservice, we introduce the concept of anomaly potential, which aggregates the anomaly impact of all microservices in a given position.
-The anomaly potential of PB is usually high because it is surrounded by many abnormal microservices that are affected by it.
-We design a novel bottleneck localization algorithm, TopoRank, which introduces the topological potential theory (TPT) in random walks to calculate the scores for all abnormal microservices and finally outputs a ranking list ($\bm{rl}$).
+Generally, a performance bottleneck tends to exhibit a high anomaly potential in a microservice application, as it is frequently surrounded by abnormal neighbors that are influenced by the bottleneck.
+Based on the anomaly potential, we model the backtracking of anomalies in microservice applications as a random walk on a directed graph.
+Therefore, We design a novel bottleneck localization algorithm, TopoRank, which introduces the topological potential theory (TPT) in random walks to calculate the scores for all abnormal microservices and finally outputs a ranking list ($\bm{rl}$).
 The microservices with the highest scores in the $\bm{rl}$ can be recognized as the PBs.